owasp-dep-scan/dep-scan/README.md

 Use `--private-ns` to specify the private package namespace that should be checked for dependency confusion type issues where a private package is available on public npm/pypi registry.

-Example to check if private packages with namespaces @appthreat and @shiftleft are not accidentally made public use the below argument.
+For example, to check if private packages with namespaces @appthreat and @shiftleft are not accidentally made public, use the below argument.

 ```
 --private-ns appthreat,shiftleft